TheOdinProject/curriculum/web_development_101/installations/installation_overview.md

 It may seem like a lot of steps, but we'll get through it as painlessly as possible together!
 And, if anything goes wrong, always remember to follow these steps:

-* Parse the error message for the actual error.
+* Parse the terminal output for the actual error.
 * Google, Google, Google.
 * Never be afraid to ask for help!